 Elected at the conclusion of IATC, the executive holds the responsibility of fulfilling the business of ATIC.
 Each position carries with it expectations for sub-committee development as needed to meet ATIC mission.
 The executive is nominated and elected by ATIC members.
 It is intended that the Chair of the executive committee will have previously held an executive committee position.
 Members of the executive committee recruit sub-committees as needed to fulfil their roles.

 ATIC is currently chaired by 4 people making up the ‘co-chair’ positions.
-The current co-chairs are: Carina Ribe Fernee (Norway), Amy Horn (New Zealand), Virginie Gargano (Canada) and Stephan Natynczuk (England).
-Their roles, contact and short personal descriptions are below.
+The current co-chairs are: Antonio Dixon (USA), Jasper Hsu (Taiwan), Natalia Ruiz de Cortazar (Spain) and Stephen Javorski (Canada).
+Their roles and contact information are below.